Taped to the sides of their metal desks

 something that must be spat out in order to be heard.

-When I complained, my mother said
+When I complained, my mother told me

-so they wouldn’t see her dirty-wop-sandwiches.
+so they wouldn’t see her dirty-wop-sandwiches

-instead of the thick dago bread
+made with the thick dago bread

-Grandma punched with her own brown knuckles,
+Grandma punched in with her own brown knuckles

-It simply meant “from the.”
+It simply meant from the.